David Platt: Nottingham Forest

-In July 1999, David Platt signed a three-year contract to take over at Nottingham Forest as player-manager, which saw him go back on his decision from a year earlier to retire from playing.
+In July 1999, Platt signed a three-year contract to take over at Nottingham Forest as player-manager, a decision which saw him go back on his plan from a year earlier to retire from playing.

 International career

 1990 World Cup

 Platt was given his first England cap by Bobby Robson in a friendly against Italy in November 1989, and was then included in the England squad when Robson named his 22-player squad for the 1990 World Cup.